 Top of the list of dangers in Queensland are estuarine crocodiles, also known as saltwater crocodiles or salties.
 From about Gladstone north, these may be present in coastal waterways and along beaches, especially near creek mouths.
 There have been numerous fatal attacks on humans in recent years, and dogs are even more at risk, especially small dogs.

 The best safety measure is to keep your dog out of the water, even well away from the water’s edge.
 Check out the local signs and follow the warnings.
 Be particularly wary if signs warn of recent sightings.
 Only let your dog swim in waterways that are well known to be crocodile-free – check with locals if you are not sure.

 Crocodiles aren’t the only danger lurking in the tropical waters of Queensland, with marine stingers also a risk.
 Stingers are traditionally associated with the summer months, but can be present year round.
 Dogs are not immune to them, so keep them out of the water if stingers are around.

 Another danger that is present in rural Queensland but not in most of Australia, is the danger of leptospirosis.
-This disease is usually spread by rat urine, and is most common around cane fields.
+This disease is usually spread by rat urine, and is most common around cane fields during the wet season.